Consumer Behavior in 2020: Lessons from a Year in Review

 We set out in that direction at the beginning of the year and can’t wait to continue the journey in 2021.
 In particular, we hope to grow our content team to increase capacity for in-house production and Shopify Plus builds.

 We’ve got big plans for the new year and they all revolve around growth!
-We can’t wait to get to work in 2021!
+We can’t wait to get to work!